Sunday, April 7, 2013

 EQC Truths blogger implied the overseas source would leak the EQC information.
 Failing that, EQC Truths blogger would still leak it.
 There would also be "more damning revelations" about EQC.

-The TV debate didn't happen, so EQC Truths said the spreadsheet information for 67 000 claimants was leaked offshore, online by the original leaker via File Dropper website.
+The TV debate didn't happen, so EQC Truths blogger said spreadsheet information for 67 000 claimants was leaked offshore, online by the original leaker via the File Dropper website.
 According to EQC Truths, although 1 000s of people checked the link, it was taken down within hours, then uploaded again on other links.

 Content & pics Copyright Mark JS Esslemont.